Khalili Collection of Islamic Art: Illustrated manuscripts and miniature paintings

 The illustrated manuscripts in the collection include complete copies and detached folios from Iran, India and Turkey.
 There are several complete exemplars or folios of the Shahnameh (Book of Kings), the national epic poem of Iran, whose text and illustrations combine historical and mythical material.
 These include ten illustrated folios from the Shahnameh of Shah Tahmasp (circa 1520), four from the late 16th century Eckstein Shahnameh, and one of 57 surviving folios of the Great Mongol Shahnameh (circa 1330s).

 There are several exemplars of the Khamsa of Nizami, which comprises five epic poems.
 A diwan (volume of collected poetry) of the 14th-century poet Hafez is dated AH 924 (1567–8 AD) with illuminated two paintings.
 Among many detached folios from Iran, especially 17th-century Isfahan, are works by Reza Abbasi, Mo'en Mosavver, Mohammad Zaman, Aliquli Jabbadar, and Shaykh 'Abbasi.
 A 15th-century exemplar of the Masnavi, a poem by the scholar and mystic Rumi, is illuminated in ink, watercolour, and gold.
 The folios from 15th-century Ottoman Turkey include two from a Siyer-i Nebi (a biography of Prophet Muhammed) commissioned by Sultan Murad III.
 Some folios are from works of dynastic or global history, including two from the earliest surviving illustrated exemplar of the Zafarnama by Sharaf ad-Din Ali Yazdi, from 1436 AD.
 There is a section from the oldest manuscript of the Jami' al-tawarikh, Rashid al-Din's world history; the other surviving section of the same manuscript is in Edinburgh University Library.
 A painting from the Padshanamah (chronicle of the king's reign) shows Shah Jahan, with family and courtiers, watching two elephants fighting.

 Among the 76 Indian paintings are many commissioned by the Mughal emperors.
-They include two folios from a Ramayana that Akbar commissioned for his mother and one folio from the large illustrated manuscript of the Hamzanama also commissioned by Akbar.
+They include two folios from a Ramayana that Akbar commissioned for his mother and one folio from the Akbar Hamzanama, a large illustrated manuscript of the Hamzanama also commissioned by Akbar.
 There are two illustrated folios from the autobiography of Babur, founder of the Mughal Empire.